monleon96/WWINPy/docs/source/getting_started.rst

    .. code-block:: python

-      ww = wwinpy.parser.from_file('path/to/wwinp_file')
+      ww = wwinpy.from_file('path/to/wwinp_file')

-Access the data in the header, the mesh data or de weight windows values directly.
+Access the data in the header, the mesh data or the weight windows values directly.

    .. code-block:: python